-• For the selection of investments, the manager has chosen sustainability indicators relating to the environment, social issues, and respect for human rights.
+• For the selection of investments, the manager has chosen indicators relating to the environment, social issues, and respect for human rights.
 Depending on the sustainability indicator, two approaches are possible: exclusion of corporate securities from the portfolio or commitment to ESG performance.

-Sustainability indicator Measurement of the indicator Commitment made by the subfund on the indicator Relating to the environment GHG intensity (PAI 3) GHG intensity of investee companies Commitment to achieving, for each of the segments, better ESG performance than that of each of the above- mentioned benchmarks Relating to respect for human rights Violations of the principles of the United Nations Global Compact and the OECD Guidelines for Multinational Enterprises (PAI 10) Percentage investment in companies that breached the principles of the United Nations Global Compact or the OECD Guidelines for Multinational Enterprises Exclusion of any issuer suspected of serious and/or repeated violation of one or more principles of the United Nations Global Compact and the OECD Guidelines for Multinational Enterprises Relating to social issues Exposure to controversial weapons (antipersonnel mines, cluster munitions, chemical weapons, and biological weapons) (PAI 14) Share of investments in investee companies involved in the manufacture or selling of Share weapons.
+Sustainabi lity indicator Measurement of the indicator Commitment made by the subfund on the indicator Relating to the environment GHG intensity (PAI 3) GHG intensity of investee companies Commitment to achieving, for each of the segments, better ESG performance than that of each of the above- mentioned benchmarks Relating to respect for human rights Violations of the principles of the United Nations Global Compact and the OECD Guidelines for Multinational Enterprises (PAI 10) Percentage investment in companies that breached the principles of the United Nations Global Compact or the OECD Guidelines for Multinational Enterprises Exclusion of any issuer suspected of serious and/or repeated violation of one or more principles of the United Nations Global Compact and the OECD Guidelines for Multinational Enterprises Relating to respect for human rights Lack of human rights policy (PAI 9) Share of investment in entities without a human rights policy Commitment to achieving, for each of its segments, better ESG performance than that of each of the above- mentioned benchmarks Relating to social issues Exposure to controversial weapons (anti- personnel mines, cluster munitions, chemical weapons, and biological weapons) (PAI 14) Share of investments in investee companies involved in the manufacture or selling of Share weapons.
 Exclusion of any issuer involved in the manufacture or sale of controversial weapons

-- In accordance with Tables 1 and 3 of Annex 1 of Commission Delegated Regulation (EU) 2022/1288 of 6 April 2022. - Lastly, the subfund takes into consideration the principal adverse impacts in its engagement approach, which incorporates several levers for action including 1) direct dialogue with companies about their consideration of environmental and social issues to ensure that they are able to face the future and maintain long-term financial viability and 2) a gradual escalation procedure with companies when the ESG risks or controversies to which they are exposed are not managed.
+In accordance with Tables 1 and 3 of Annex 1 of Commission Delegated Regulation (EU) 2022/1288 of 6 April 2022.

+• Lastly, the subfund takes into consideration the principal adverse impacts in its engagement approach, which incorporates several levers for action including 1) direct dialogue with companies about their consideration of environmental and social issues to ensure that they are able to face the future and maintain long-term financial viability, 2) the exercising of voting rights by which we express our support for positive development initiatives or, conversely, our disagreement when directors do not meet our expectations, and 3) a gradual escalation procedure with companies when the ESG risks or controversies to which they are exposed are not managed.
 In practice, the Greenhouse Gas Intensity indicator is taken into consideration, in particular, through dialogue with companies to assess how their carbon neutrality transition plans take into account impacts on employees, supply chains, communities, and consumers.